 A total of four awards of CAD $5,000 are available to Canadian Master’s and/or Doctoral candidates to support the independent research and writing of an academic paper responding to a specific Non-Proliferation, Arms Control and Disarmament (NACD) topic.
-Awards also include domestic travel support to Ottawa where successful candidates will present their completed papers during a special event at Global Affairs Canada Headquarters on March 28, 2019.
+Awards also include domestic travel support to Ottawa where successful candidates will present their completed papers during a special event at Global Affairs Canada Headquarters in March 2020.

 HOW TO APPLY:

 Complete applications should be sent to Elaine Hynes at The Simons Foundation by email to: firstname.lastname@example.org by the close of business (PST) on February 3, 2020.

 • Your resume, including proof of Canadian citizenship status.

 • A complete official transcript of your grades (including undergrad).
 Electronic copies of official transcripts are acceptable.

 • An academic paper (1,500 words, MLA format) responding to one of the specific Non-Proliferation, Arms Control and Disarmament topics shown below.